liuwuliuyun/tf-mcp-server/README.md

 ## Overview

 This MCP server provides support for Azure Terraform development, including:
-- Azure provider documentation retrieval of AzureRM, AzAPI and Azure Verified Module(AVM)
+- Azure provider documentation retrieval for AzureRM and AzAPI
-- HCL code validation and static analysis with TFLint
-- Security scanning and compliance checking
-- Best practices guidance
+- Azure resource export to Terraform using aztfexport
+- Terraform coverage auditing to identify infrastructure gaps
 - Resource analysis and recommendations

 ## Features